I discovered this Homemade Amish White Bread in the unlikeliest of places, but now it’s become our go-to everyday bread.

 I often wonder if Jesus envisioned these awkward moments when he instituted communion some 2,000 years ago.
 Did he think of all the different forms this strange sacrament would take–a gluten free cracker, naan, a loaf of sourdough, even Hawaiian rolls.
 (Yes, I’ve been to a church that used Hawaiian rolls, and it was kind of amazing).
 Did he know we’d quibble about whether to use wine or grape juice and have arguments about tiny individual cups vs. a common cup?
 Did Jesus picture me, standing there crumb in hand, caught in a moment profoundly sacred and yet so very human?

 Certainly, God has his own way of doing things.
-If I were God I would’ve picked something much more grand to represent me–perhaps a golden, gleaming statue or a loud and proud orchestral song.
+If I were God (*insert heresy) I would’ve picked something much more grand to represent me–perhaps a golden, gleaming statue or a loud and proud orchestral song.
 I certainly wouldn’t have picked something as commonplace as bread and wine.
 I suppose that’s why he’s God and I’m not.
 Jesus was always right there in the thick of things, frustrating people with his normal-ness.
 Whether he was eating and drinking with rotten sinners, using mud and spit to restore someone’s sight, weeping over the loss of a friend, or washing someone’s feet, Jesus never seemed afraid to dig into the ordinary muck of humanity.

 These thoughts flash through my mind as I wait my turn in the communion line, then finally decide to go for it, plunging my barely-there crumb into the thinnest drop of liquid.
 As I do, I thank God for grace and a Savior who doesn’t shy away from our messy, complicated, awkward lives.